Guardians vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Guardians have a record of 5-4.
+- In 10 games as the underdog over the last 10 matchups, the Guardians have posted a mark of 6-4.

-- In their last 10 matchups with a total posted by oddsmakers, the Guardians and their foes are 5-5-0 when it comes to hitting the over.
+- When it comes to the over/under, the Guardians and their opponents are 5-5-0 in their last 10 games.

-- The past 10 Guardians contests have not had a runline set by bookmakers.
+- The Guardians' previous 10 matchups have not had a runline posted by sportsbooks.
+Cleveland's last three contests have gone under the point total, and the average over/under during that stretch was 7.7.

 Read More About This Game